anandu06dev/ng4StarterKit/README.md

 We also can combine services with reactive extensions to emulate the behaviour of a reactive store like the VUEX store.
-By holding an internal memory object and providing data every time an action was called through the service API, we can easily promote functional programming concepts.
-The usage of BehaviourSubjects as Observables enables us to notify all observers about the data changes.
+By holding an internal memory object and providing data every time an action was called through the service API, we can easily promote functional concepts.
+The usage of BehaviourSubjects as Observables enables us to notify observers about data changes.
 In addition we could wrap every action with HTTP API calls if it is necessary to hit against the server.
 This concept is already provided by a couple of 3rd-party libraries like NgRx or ngrx-data.

 ```
 @Injectable()